A link between the cathedral in Montpellier and the school of Medicine?

 The bishopric also moved in Montpellier, in the monastery’s church!
 A church dedicated to Pierre, patron saint of Maguelone former cathedral.
 The link between cathedral and Medicine faculty happens now...
 The current faculty of Montpellier is the building adjoining the cathedral.

-Arab, yes, because in the Middle Ages, modern medicine came from the Arabic World.
+Arab, because in the Middle Ages, modern medicine came from the Arabic World.
 The propagation of the knowledge came by Southern Italy and Spain.
-Until it arrived in Southern France, via translations.
+Then it arrived in Southern France, via translations.
 A big upheaval of the knowledge...